michelchafouin/photographer_updater/README.md

-# photographer_updater
+# photographer_doc
-Repository to check if there is a new version of Photographer available
+Repository to host Photographer Documentation and check if there is a new version of Photographer available using Release tags